Collaboration: building networks for faster action

 PRI

-The Paris Aligned Investment Initiative (PAII) was established in May 2019 by the Institutional Investors Group on Climate Change (IIGCC) at the request of asset owner members.
-It now involves over 110 investors representing $33 trillion in assets.
+The Paris Aligned Asset Owners (PAAO) commitment was launched in March 2021 by the Institutional Investors Group on Climate Change (IIGCC) as an outcome of the Paris Aligned Investment Initiative.
+It now involves a global group of 57 asset owners, with over $3.3 trillion in assets.

 The Paris Agreement in brief

-The Paris Agreement is a legally binding treaty, which currently has 193 country signatories.
+The Paris Agreement is a legally binding treaty, which currently has nearly 200 country signatories.
 The long-term goals for all these countries under the Agreement are:

 Through these requirements, the Paris Agreement aims to give countries a long-term framework and support network for reaching net zero.

-One example of this support is the Stewardship Toolkit, developed from the IIGCC’s Net Zero Investment Framework, which recommends actions and approaches to help investors reach net zero before 2050.
+Signatories are expected to draw on the Net Zero Investment Framework (NZIF 2.0), which was updated in June 2024.
 We are using this guidance, and you can read about the UKRF’s own net zero ambition here.

 Read more about our responsible investment policy in the Library.